Return to SPAWN's homepage at www.SpawnUSA.org

 The 10,000 Rain Gardens Project

-Thanks to this partnership, our community-based program will be offering rainwater harvesting resources for FREE to residential and commercial customers of MMWD.
+Thanks to this partnership, our community-based program offers rainwater harvesting resources for FREE to residential and commercial customers of MMWD.
 Our goal is to expand these resources to be Bay Area-wide in future years!

-Thanks to this partnership, our community-based program will be offering rainwater harvesting resources for FREE to residential and commercial customers of MMWD.
+Thanks to this partnership, our community-based program offers rainwater harvesting resources for FREE to residential and commercial customers of MMWD.
 Our goal is to expand these resources to be Bay Area-wide in future years!

 What We Do

-Through hands-on workshops, community project tours, presentations, demo and model projects at schools and public venues, technical and design assistance for landowners, and a roving educational exhibit (which will be visiting your town soon!), the 10,000 Rain Gardens Project team will be working hard to make rainwater harvesting accessible and feasible for all.
+Through hands-on workshops, community project tours, presentations, demonstration and model projects at schools and public venues, technical and design assistance for landowners, and a roving educational exhibit (which will be visiting your town soon!), the 10,000 Rain Gardens Project team has been working hard to make rainwater harvesting accessible and feasible for all.

 Why the "10,000 Rain Gardens Project?"